braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/yotpo.md

 # Yotpo

 > [Yotpo](https://www.yotpo.com/), the leading eCommerce marketing platform, helps thousands of forward-thinking brands accelerate direct-to-consumer growth.
-Yotpo’s single-platform approach integrates data-driven solutions for reviews, loyalty, SMS marketing, and more, empowering brands to create smarter, higher-converting customer experiences.
+Yotpo's single-platform approach integrates data-driven solutions for reviews, loyalty, SMS marketing, and more, empowering brands to create smarter, higher-converting customer experiences.

 With the Braze and Yotpo integration, you can dynamically pull and display star ratings, top reviews, and visual user-generated content (UGC) on products within emails and other communication channels within Braze.
 You can also include customer-level loyalty data in emails and other communication methods to create a more personalized interaction, boosting sales and loyalty.